xaur/decred-news/guidelines.md

 * commits
 * interesting conversations

-To find **pull requests** for the month:
+To find **merged pull requests** for the month:

-1. Use GitHub search features, notably the `merged:2019-06-01..2019-06-31` query to find pull requests that were [merged](https://help.github.com/en/articles/searching-issues-and-pull-requests#search-by-when-a-pull-request-was-merged) in a given month ([example](https://github.com/decred/politeia/pulls?q=is%3Apr+is%3Aclosed+merged%3A2019-06-01..2019-06-30)).
+- Use GitHub search features, notably the `merged:2019-06-01..2019-06-31` query to find pull requests that were [merged](https://help.github.com/en/articles/searching-issues-and-pull-requests#search-by-when-a-pull-request-was-merged) in a given month ([example](https://github.com/decred/politeia/pulls?q=is%3Apr+is%3Aclosed+merged%3A2019-06-01..2019-06-30)).

-2. To find open PRs with activity use another query `is:open updated:2019-06-01..2019-06-31`.
-For each PR in that list, check that some notable activity happened in that month.
-The are false positives.
-Some activity may paint the PR as updated while nothing of interest happened.
+To find **open PRs** with activity:

+- Check two queries, `is:open updated:2019-06-01..2019-06-31` and `is:open created:2019-06-01..2019-06-31`.
+Checking the `created` one separately is necessary because GitHub search does not list PRs which were created but not updated in the `updated` query.
+And unfortunately it does not support a logical `OR` so we have to check both.
+For each PR in the merged list, check that some notable activity happened in that month.
+There are false positives.
+Some activity may mark the PR as updated while nothing of interest happened.
 Example: [politeia#833](https://github.com/decred/politeia/pull/833) - work was merged on May 1, branch deleted on Jun 20 and the PR shows up as updated in the June search query above.

 Some projects have commits that don't go the pull request route.
 For these, we scan **commits** on the `master` branches: